Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Experiments

 The final example in this section is the MNIST dataset from \citet{lecun1998gradient}.
 The MNIST dataset consists of $28\times 28$ images of digits between 0 and 9.
 The MNIST dataset has established train and test sets, which consist of 60'000 and 10'000 images, respectively.
 For these experiments, we initiated networks with two hidden layers, each consisting of 600 hidden nodes, giving 1'314'640 weights in the full model.
 For the L1 regularized networks, we trained networks using four different levels of regularization: $\lambda=\{0.01,0.1,0.2,1.0\}$.
 This is done to illustrate how different regularization levels will induce different sparsity levels and thus different performance results.

 From Table \ref{tab:MNISTAcc}, we have that the lowest regularization level, $\lambda=0.01$, gives higher accuracies than the networks with the highest regularization, $\lambda=1.0$.
 However, this comes at the cost of including approximately 11 times the amount of weights and using a much more complex network structure, as indicated by the average and max depth metrics.
 We see that with the stronger regularizations, the ANN becomes a linear model, with accuracies comparable to our linear Bayesian baselines (but still using more weights).
-We note that the ISLaB-FLOW method is able to get almost 97 $\%$ accuracy, while only using around 900 weights (of a possible 1'314'640) corresponding to over 99.9\% sparsification.
+We note that the ISLaB-FLOW method is able to get almost 97$\%$ accuracy, while only using around 900 weights (of a possible 1'314'640) corresponding to over 99.9\% sparsification.
 This is impressive, as it hardly uses more weights than the linear methods, but still includes many non-linear terms.
 To our best awareness this is the most sparse neural network model achieving over 96\% accuracy on MNIST data.

-The calibration results displayed in Table \ref{tab:mnistcalibration} show that the ISLaB-FLOW method has the best ECE (while also using the fewest number of weights), whereas the frequentist network with the smallest regularization term has the lowest NLL.
+The calibration results displayed in Table \ref{tab:mnistcalibration} show that the Laplace-SpaM method has the lowest ECE with the full network, while the convolutional networks have the smallest sparse ECE.
+In addition, the frequentist network with the smallest regularization term has the lowest NLL.

 Figure \ref{fig:globalExplainMNIST6} shows the global explanations for predicting digit 6 for an ISLaB-LRT model and an ISLaB-FLOW model.
 It can be seen that the model focuses on the most relevant regions of the images, as it ignores the redundant information around the edges, and focuses mainly around the center of the image, where the digit typically appears.
 The two models also seem to focus on crucial regions to distinguish a 6 from any other digit, like the lower left part of the digit, while also focusing on regions where a 6 usually does not attain any pixels, like the upper right part.